Raspberry Pie Recipe

 This homemade raspberry pie recipe is simple to make!
 The raspberry filling is made with three simple ingredients and an easy homemade pie crust.
 Top with a scoop of vanilla ice cream for a delicious raspberry pie everyone will love!

 Last Thanksgiving dinner, I asked everyone what pies they wanted me to make.
 I have a bit of a reputation for making all the pies and way too many of them.
 I try to make all the pies that everyone wants.
+From classics, to cream pies, to fruit pies – yes I get all the requests.

 My dad wants a blueberry pie so I whipped up this blueberry crumble pie for him!
 My mother always requests a chocolate pie so I made this chocolate cream pie for her.
 My brother requests cherry so this cherry crumb pie was on the menu.
 And of course you can’t forget this Dutch apple pie, pecan pie, and pumpkin pie (my husband’s favorite!).

-But my sister – she’s a berry pie kind of girl.
+But my sister – she’s a fruit pie kind of girl.
 And the pie she requested?
 Raspberry.
 I hadn’t made just a raspberry pie before so I was up for the challenge.
 A pie featuring just juicy raspberries tucked into a buttery pie crust?
 Delicious, right?

 After a few attempts I knew I had nailed it.
 The first attempts were just too…sour.
 What gives?
 Ahhh, the addition of lemon juice.
 Now I know that many raspberry pie recipes add in lemon juice but I found the tartness of the fresh berries didn’t pair well.
 It was too tart.
 Whereas, lemons are a wonderful addition to a blueberry pie it just wasn’t needed in this homemade raspberry pie filling.